Board of Directors

 Aisha Lone

+Aisha is serving as the Volunteer Coordinator for the Army Cadet League of Canada (ACLC) where she engages in recruitment and training of volunteers.
 Aisha continuously strives to create a meaningful relationship with her community through the use of her knowledge and experiences.
-She uses leadership qualities to inspire others to create a safe space hence is looking forward to supporting those with intellectual disabilities at Community Living Dufferin.
-When not in the office, Aisha gets in touch with nature often spending quality time outdoors.
+She uses leadership qualities to inspire others to create a safe space hence is looking forward to supporting those with intellectual disabilities at Community Living Dufferin (CLD).
+When not in the office, Aisha loves spending quality time with family and friends.

 Portrait of Will Dandie